A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: Introduction

-One classical example on the rigidity side of isometric embedding is a rigidity result due to Cohn-Vossen and Hergloyz on Weyl's problem: for $(S^2,g)$ with positive Gauss curvature, its isometric embedding into $\mathbb{R}^3$ is unique up to rigid motions.
-In 50's, Borisov extended the rigidity results to the embeddings of $C^{1,\alpha}$ for $\alpha>\frac{2}{3}$ (see \cite{han_isometric_2023}).
-On the flexibility side, in 2012, Conti, De Lellis, and Sz\'ekelyhidi showed in \cite{conti_h-principle_2012}, that for any $\alpha<\frac{1}{n^2+n+1}$, the equation \eqref{local embedding} admits $C^{1,\alpha}$ flexible solutions in the sense that, for any $v^\flat\in C^0(\overline{\Omega})$ and $\epsilon>0$, there exists a solution $v\in C^{1,\alpha}(\overline{\Omega})$ to \eqref{local embedding} such that $\|v-v^\flat\|_0<\epsilon$, as the same in Nash-Kuiper theorem.
+One classical example on the rigidity side of isometric embedding is a rigidity result due to Cohn-Vossen and Herglotz on Weyl's problem: for $(S^2,g)$ with positive Gaussian curvature, its isometric embedding into $\mathbb{R}^3$ is unique up to rigid motions.
+In the 1950s, Borisov extended the rigidity results to the embeddings of $C^{1,\alpha}$ for $\alpha>\frac{2}{3}$ (see \cite[Section 2.3]{han_isometric_2023}).
+On the flexibility side, in 2012, Conti, De Lellis, and Sz\'ekelyhidi showed in \cite{conti_h-principle_2012} that for any $\alpha<\frac{1}{n^2+n+1}$, the equation \eqref{NK} admits $C^{1,\alpha}$ flexible solutions in the sense that, for any $u^\flat\in C^0(\overline{\Omega},\mathbb{R}^{n+1})$ and $\epsilon>0$, there exists a solution $u\in C^{1,\alpha}(\overline{\Omega},\mathbb{R}^{n+1})$ to \eqref{NK} such that $\|u-u^\flat\|_0<\epsilon$, as in the Nash--Kuiper theorem.
 In \cite{DeLellis2015ANT}, the H\"older exponent was further improved to $\alpha<\frac{1}{5}$ in the case $n=2$.
+For detailed discussions, we refer to the monograph of Han and Hong \cite{hanHong2006isometric} and the article of Han and Lin \cite{hanlin2008isometric}.
 Very recently, in \cite{cao2025nashkuipertheoremisometricimmersions}, Cao, Hirsch, and Inauen made a breakthrough to push the highest exponent to $\alpha<\frac{1}{n^2-n+1}$.
-The above results are obtained thanks to the modified convex integration method that is originally introduced by Nash.
-Over the past decade, convex integration scheme is widely applied to study the flexibility phenomena in nonlinear PDEs, including the celebrated Onsager conjecture, see De Lellis' survey \cite{DeLellisICCM}.
-The precise threshold between flexibility and rigidity in terms of the H\"older exponent $\alpha$ remains unknown.
-In fact, Gromov conjectured in \cite[Question 39]{Gromov_on_nash} that the critical value is $\alpha=\frac{1}{2}$.
-Back to the problem \eqref{ddagger}, it is reasonable to expect that the equation is more flexible than \eqref{local embedding}, with an extra linear term $\sym\nabla w$ in it.
-Moreover, \eqref{ddagger} attracts interest due to its relation with the \textit{very weak solution} of several nonlinear equations, which is noticed recently by groups of mathematicans.
-In their seminal work \cite{lewicka_convex_2017}, Lewicka and Pakzad first noticed that in dimension $n=2$, by applying $curl\ curl$ on both sides, \eqref{ddagger} is reduced to \textit{Monge-Amp\`ere equation} (see also \cite{Daniel_Hornung}):
+The above results are obtained thanks to the modified convex integration method originating in Nash's work.
+The precise threshold between flexibility and rigidity in terms of $\alpha$ remains unknown; it was posed as Question 27 in Yau's Open Problems in Geometry \cite{YAU1993OPEN}.
+Convex integration for $C^{1,\alpha}$ isometric immersions parallels the scheme used in Onsager’s conjecture \cite{DeLellisICCM}, suggesting $\alpha<\frac{1}{3}$ as a possible threshold for flexibility \cite[Section 1]{cao2025nashkuipertheoremisometricimmersions}.
+By contrast, Gromov \cite[Question 39]{Gromov_on_nash}, as well as De Lellis and Sz\'ekelyhidi \cite[Section 10.1]{DeLellis_Szekelyhidi_on_nash}, conjectured the critical value to be $\alpha=\frac{1}{2}$.